I’ve also shared research that found that some insomnia medications can damage your brain.

 A lack of sleep therefore prevents this marker from dropping, which could increase the risk of insomniacs developing Alzheimer’s.

-We’d love to see further research look at whether sleeping pills affect the rise and fall of amyloid beta.
+I’d love to see further research look at whether sleeping pills affect the rise and fall of amyloid beta.
 Right now it’s looking like sleep could be one of the best cures (or even preventative measures) for Alzheimer’s.free sleep training.
 As always, there's more information and advice in our insomnia support group